Doing business in Albania

 However, Albania weakened its secured transactions system through an amendment to the Securing Charges Law that does not allow intangible assets to be secured with a non-possessory pledge.
 And it made paying taxes more costly for companies by increasing the corporate income tax rate.
 According to the report Albania’s distance to frontier score is 66.1 or improved by 6.3, compared to Doing Business 2014 back-calculated distance to frontier score of 59.8.”

 In September 1st, 2015 the government started an intense action against the informality in the markets.
 Since then, the number of registered companies and employers has increased significantly.
 The government started the fight of informality in order to reduce the misbehavior of marketers and as a mean to improve the business climate in the country.
-Another incentive undertaken by the government in 2015 was the elimination of taxes for startups, whose annual turnover is no more than 5 million ALL.
+Another incentive undertaken by the government in 2015 was the elimination of taxes for startups, whose annual turnover is no more than Lek 5 million.

 Population 2.876 million